How to Excel at Becoming a Talent Agent

 Differences Between "Union" and "Non-Union" Towns

-In "union towns," union agencies are registered with the unions and follow the rules according to what the union states.
+In "union towns," union agencies are registered with the unions and follow the rules according to what the organization states.
 Working for a union agency is the ideal way to go because then everyone in the business is on the same page.
 Study the union rules on your own: the right way is the union way.

 Non-union agencies are not regulated, so they operate under different rules than union agencies.
 They can throw you a curve and present you with unexpected situations.